 6. United States Botanical Garden Train Display

-From November 24 through January 2 (closed on December 25), visit this outdoor garden and see trains running through displays of agriculture from around the United States.
+From November 24 through January 2, visit this outdoor garden and see trains running through displays of agriculture from around the United States.

 The trains run from 10AM to 5PM, so it might be a good activity to enjoy before going out to view Holiday lights around the National Mall area.